Author Archives: Mary

 Even though these pants are completely waterproof, they still retain some wetness so that your toddler feels the out of the soiled pants.
 These pants help your kid easily transition from diapers to potty training pants as they are designed just like real underwear.

 The extra large size of the pocket of these pants allows for the use of multiple inserts for added absorbency.
 It is suitable for toddlers with a waist size ranging from 18 to 21 inches and is recommended for children 2 to 5 years.
-Super Undies Pull-On Training Pants Size 1 (Medium), Fearsome Frog (Green) is currently available at price of $19.95.
+Of course, that will depend on your child's size more than age.

 Super Undies Pull-On Training Pants are designed in such a way that the wet zone is completely waterproof with stretchable side tabs so that your kid can easily put them on and off.
 Their water proof design and ease of usage makes them perfect for potty training.